 Three scientists tell true tales from the field.

-An award-winning story about ancient art and the quest to understand the people who made it.
+An award-winning story about ancient art and the people who made it.

 A Facebook message, a dangerous cave full of mysterious ancient bones, and a discovery that added a new member to our family tree.

 Paleontologist Isaiah Nengo has a hunch that leads to the find of a lifetime.

 Why do people risk their own lives to save a stranger?

 What happens in our bodies and brains when we have social power – and when we don’t?

 Are we the only animals that feel empathy and console others?
 Primatologist Frans de Waal says no.